Pisto Manchego con Huevo Frito

 - 01

-Place a heavy-bottomed pot over medium-low heat with the one-third cup of olive oil, add the minced garlic for 30 seconds until fragrant, then immediately stir in the onion and a pinch of salt to sweat gently for 10 minutes until translucent.
+Heat one-third cup of olive oil over medium-low heat.
+Let the garlic sizzle for thirty seconds until fragrant, then immediately add the onion and a pinch of salt.
+Don't rush this; let it sweat gently for about ten minutes until translucent to build the stew's foundational sweetness.

 - 02